HelloTheNoob/HelloTheNoob/README.md

 ## Availability

-I am active during weekends and holidays, so
-During weeekdays, I am usually active within the late afternoon
+I am extremely active within the weekends and holidays, so you can expect regular progress updates whenever you need to!
+In weekdays, however, I am usually active within the late afternoon, but it depends on the circumstances.

 ## Commissions
 I haven't made many commissions yet, but here is some of the work I have produced as a scripter: